appirio-tech/topcoder-app-r/README.md

 ## NPM Commands
 - To run locally, run `npm start` and head to `localhost:3000/search/members?q=javascript`
+- To run the test runner: `npm test`
+- To make sure your code passes linting: `npm run lint`
 - To create the build: `npm run build`
-- To run the test runner and view specs.html: `TODO: need to update`

 ## Recommended Developer Tools